Zichen-Wang/Computer-Networks/lab1/README.md

 ### Part 4: Retransimission
 * The server has 50% possibility to drop a request from clients.
-* The clients will set a alarm and retransmit when timeout up to 3 times.
+* The clients will set an alarm with a signal handler and retransmit when timeout up to 3 times.